 A provisional application also gives you time to determine whether your invention is worthy of further time, money and effort associated with filing a complete application for a patent.
 It is also cheaper to file a provisional application than a standard complete application.
 You can read more information on time and costs.

-Although the technical or scientific details of your provisional application are not published, we will publish details (the invention title and applicant name) the Australian Official Journal of Patents at filing.
+Although the technical or scientific details of your provisional application are not published, we will publish details (the invention title and applicant name) in the Australian Official Journal of Patents at filing.

 If you wish to claim priority from your provisional application you must file a complete standard or innovation application within 12 months of lodging your provisional application.

 How we can assist you to make a choice

 If you have filed a provisional application you can, for a fee, get an International Type Search carried out.
 This may help you to decide whether you want to pursue patent protection in Australia and/or overseas.